-Employers, Modern Apprentices and Inverness College UHI are required to sign the learning plan to confirm the commitment of all parties to the successful completion of the Apprenticeship programme.
+Employers, Modern Apprentices and UHI Inverness are required to sign the learning plan to confirm the commitment of all parties to the successful completion of the Apprenticeship programme.
 It is important that all parties involved in the process read and agree to the statements contained therein.

-Employer Commitment Inverness College UHI Commitment To recruit Modern Apprentices in compliance with their Equal Opportunities policy and current legislation.
-To support the recruitment of Modern Apprentices in a variety of ways.
-To provide a working environment that is free from discrimination.
-To review learner understanding of Equal Opportunities and alert the employer to any offensive or discriminatory behaviour.
-To provide a workplace induction to Modern Apprentices.
-To provide a full induction to the Modern Apprenticeship programme.
-To review the Individual Training Plan and commit to supporting activities identified.
-To conduct Initial and Core Skills assessments in accordance with quality procedures.
-To review and sign documentation relating to the Modern Apprenticeship programme.
-To provide a completed Training Plan for each learner for signature by the employer.
+Employer Commitment To recruit Modern Apprentices in compliance with their Equal Opportunities policy and current legislation.
+To s vari To provide a working environment that is free from discrimination.
+To r and beh To provide a workplace induction to Modern Apprentices.
+To p prog To review the Individual Training Plan and commit to supporting activities identified.
+To c acco To review and sign documentation relating to the Modern Apprenticeship programme.
+To p sign o support the recruitment of Modern Apprentices in a ariety of ways.